ministryofjustice/opg-docker/base/README.md

 log shipping
 ------------
-It ships logs using beaver that will only start if monitoring box is linked (monitoring `hostname` is available in /etc/hosts).
+It ships logs using beaver that will only start if:
+- monitoring box is linked (monitoring `hostname` is available in /etc/hosts)
+- or variable MONITORING_ENABLED is set.
 Logs are shipped to redis on `monitoring` host.
 All inheriting containers should add their respective beaver config file to /etc/beaver.d/(change_me).conf